 The ongoing debate is it easier to spend less money or make more money?

 There are valid arguments on both sides of the coin.

 If you make more money, it will help you in the long run.
 You can save more money, pay down debt, and reach your financial goals.

-Why yes, making more money will improve your current situation, it may take time, energy, and money you don't have to dedicate like you need, too.
+Why yes, making more money will improve your current situation, it may take time, energy, and money you don’t have to dedicate as you need, too.

 If you spend less money, then the impact is immediate.
 There is more money left over in your checking account or in your cash envelopes.